First Reading: Genesis 3:9-15, 20

 Ah, yes.
 Guilt.

 There's an old joke that Catholics feel guilty about what they have done, while Jews feel guilty about the things they haven't done.
 The joke points to an issue far beyond the traditional distinction between sins of commission and sins of omission.
 A sense of social guilt, guilt that is part of a culture, transcends individual action.
 Such guilt is a society's reaction to the real nature of evil.
 Evil is not merely a matter of private moral decisions.
 Evil can rise beyond what I or you choose to do on a certain day, at a certain time, to infect cultures, nations, even the globe.
-Social guilt is a realization that evil action grows so large that it inflects unknown and immeasurable suffering on innocent people.
-World War II is the classic case that pointed to the acts of a few evil men can change the course of history in devastating ways; the peoples of Germany and Japan have developed a social sense of guilt as a result.
+Social guilt is a realization that evil action grows so large that it inflicts unknown and immeasurable suffering on innocent people.
+World War II is the classic case that pointed to the acts of a few evil men that can change the course of history in devastating ways; the peoples of Germany and Japan have developed a social sense of guilt as a result.

 The story of the Fall created a paradigm for shared guilt.
-The first humans wanted the power of God when the experienced evil; in that act, they broke from God and his plan for them.
+The first humans wanted the power of God when they experienced evil; in that act, they broke from God and his plan for them.
 That single act altered man's relationship with God, his mate, and nature.
 The change was described in the curse God placed upon the serpent, the woman, and the man in Genesis 3:8-24.
 The serpent was cursed to slither on the ground beneath the feet of humans; this position symbolized a state that was "beneath contempt."
 The woman was cursed to bear children and depend solely on her husband.
 The man was cursed in his relationship with nature itself; he would toil almost into futility to feed his family, for nature would not yield its produce.
 As a result of evil, each participant (serpent, woman, and man) would step down in status and dignity.
 And, as a result of evil, death entered the world.

 Within the curse was a glimmer of hope in Genesis 3:15.
 Humanity would not only struggle against nature for sustenance, it would also fight against evil.
 The serpent tempted the woman into eating the forbidden fruit; now, the woman and the serpent would be enemies.
 Her descendants would strike against the head of the poisonous (death-dealing) viper.
 Christians believe this struggle culminated in the life, death, and resurrection of Christ.
 The one who cooperated with bringing Christ into the world would also share in the final act against evil.
 Eve, the mother of humanity, helped to introduce death into the world.
 Mary, the mother of Jesus, would be the new Eve, the one who was the instrument of divine providence; she would bear the One into the world who would destroy death.